whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 And who are the police protecting the rich and powerful from?
 Of course, they are protecting the rich and powerful from people who are angry about low wages, pollution, corruption, wars based on lies, and all the usual injustices in unhealthy cultures.
 The police are actually employed to scare people away from standing up for themselves, and to punish people for collectively seeking justice.

+This is what it means to live in an unfree, unhealthy culture: people are threatened and punished for seeking justice for themselves and their neighbors.**

 In unhealthy cultures, where people are forbidden from holding their leaders accountable or standing with others to seek justice, is it any wonder that leaders indulge in corruption and crime?

 As I was born and raised in an unhealthy culture, all this seemed normal and natural to me until I discovered healthy cultures where people do not live this way.

-Every single human feels a deep urge to stand up for what's right. _Your urge to "stand for what's right" is your natural urge to uphold the laws of your own culture and seek justice_.
+Every single human feels a deep urge to stand up for what's right, though many have learned to ignore it. _Your urge to "stand for what's right" is your natural desire to uphold the laws of your own culture and seek justice_.
 In healthy cultures, people are expected to act on that urge because they only live with laws that they actually support.
 In unhealthy cultures, people are trained to repress that urge and are punished for acting on it.
-In addition, many people are forced to live with laws they don't support.
+In addition, many people are forced to live with laws they don't support -- another sign of living in an unfree society.**

-Unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right against abusive authorities.
+Unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to confront abusive authorities and seek justice.

 In healthy cultures, standing for what's right in solidarity with neighbors is not just encouraged -- it's expected.
 Everyone agrees on their laws, and everyone is expected to uphold them to ensure they can maintain a respectful way of life.
-Children are trained from birth to have the courage to consistently uphold their laws with integrity.
+Children are trained from birth to have the spiritual strength to consistently uphold their laws with integrity.

 This shows why so many people of unhealthy cultures are lost, with ineffective politics and endless corruption, greed, discrimination, and pollution, no matter who people vote for.
-When the path to universal justice is outlawed -- because people are forbidden from taking responsibility to stand for what's right -- injustice and ineffective political movements become normalized.
+When the path to universal justice is outlawed -- because people are forbidden from taking responsibility to choose and uphold their own laws -- injustice and ineffective political movements become normalized.

 So long as people accept their own submissive obedience as legitimate, they will have endless political debates that ignore the root of the problem.
 People may debate political issues looking at left-wing vs right-wing, republican vs democrat, capitalism vs communism, or monarchy vs democracy, but all these are tyrannical so long as a few people impose the law, and the rest obey it.
 Only when people stop accepting their own submissive obedience as legitimate can they begin to have meaningful political conversations.**

-Can you imagine living in a culture where everyone accepts responsibility for standing up for what's right and upholding their laws, with each person acting in solidarity with everyone else to ensure that no one is mistreated?
+Can you imagine living in a culture where everyone accepts responsibility for seeking justice and upholding their laws, with each person acting in solidarity with everyone else to ensure that no one is mistreated?

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #7<br/>Practice standing for what's right**</div>
 <div class="rev-act-body">When you act on your urge to stand for what's right, you bring justice, connection, and understanding into the world.
 Think about a time you saw someone disrespected, misunderstood, cheated, or attacked, whether on TV or in person.
 How did you respond?
 How could you have taken a stand to make the situation turn out better?
-Look for another instance where someone around you is disrespected, and practice taking a stand to address the disrespect.</div></div>
+Look for another instance where someone around you is disrespected, and find a way to help address the disrespect so it doesn't happen again.</div></div>

 ### The Nootka Stand in Solidarity

 In healthy cultures, everyone upholds their laws as a normal way of life, protecting each other whenever the need arises.
-One story from the Nootka illustrates what life is like when everyone stands for what's right together.**
+One story from the Nootka illustrates what life is like when everyone stands in solidarity to ensure no one is disrespected.**

 In the book _Daughters of Copper Woman_, a Nootka storyteller described a cultural technique the Nootka used to help people see their own foolish behavior: people who acted like mirrors, helping other people see their own silly or foolish behavior by imitating it.